sylabs/wlm-operator/README.md

 ## Vagrant

-You can use vagrant with k8s and slurm for testing purposes.
+You can use vagrant with k8s, slurm and slurm-operator for testing purposes.

 To start vagrant box: